Father's Day sale at Amazon: Discounts on Echo speakers, Kindle readers, Fire tablets, more

 Amazon Tap for $100 ($30 off): When it was first released, the Tap required you to touch a button before it would accept voice commands.
 But Amazon since added a software update that makes it voice activated, just like any other Echo speaker.
 And unlike other models, this one is fully battery powered, so you can easily move it around the house.
 Read the CNET review of the Amazon Tap.

 Amazon is also offering $50 off two Fire 7 Kids Edition tablets, too -- but we think the 8-incher above is a much better deal.
-CNET review of the Amazon Fire 7 Kids Edition
+Here's the CNET review of the Amazon Fire 7 Kids Edition.

 Amazon Echo (2nd generation) for $80 ($20 off): The "Goldilocks" speaker in Amazon's Alexa line, the 2017 Echo delivers a fuller sound than the tiny Echo Dot, and is more affordable than the Echo Plus.
 And right now, it's 20 percent off.
 Read the CNET review of the Amazon Echo (2nd generation).